Sports Betting Bonus Guide 2019

 Best for eSports: Betway

-Betway is by far the best sportsbook for your eSports betting.
+Betway, GG.bet, and Pinnacle are by far the best sportsbooks for your eSports betting.
 They don’t just stick to the majors, as they offer lots of smaller tournaments like Hellcase Cup in CS:GO.
 In addition to the obvious esport games like League of Legends and CS:GO, Betway also got games like Rocket League and Starcraft Broodwar.

 Betway has taken a real stand in embracing eSports.
 You might even recognise their logo if you’ve watched Majors on Twitch.
 They’ve sponsored ESL Cologne, CS:GO Pro League, and booked two sponsorships for major ESL events in 2019.
 They’re also a long time sponsor one of the most storied franchises in eSports history, Ninjas in Pyjamas.

 eSports betting can be very lucrative, as there aren’t as much stats available yet for the oddsmakers.
 While oddsmakers have massive amounts of data for football and tennis, eSports is still a new kid on the block, so you can definitely earn some bob if you know what you’re doing.

 Betway’s offers so many tournaments and games, in which you have an excellent chance to gain an edge if you have a good grasp on how Fnatic matches up against Cloud9 in CS:GO, or Serral against Classic in Starcraft.